opensafely/qof-utilities/README.md

 ## Worked example

-The steps outlined blow describe the general workflow how to use the resources in this repository for your study:
+The steps outlined below describe the workflow for one example register, asthma, on how to use the resources in this repository for your study:

-1. Use the [OpenSAFELY research template](https://github.com/opensafely/research-template) to start your own QOF project
+1. Use the [OpenSAFELY research template](https://github.com/opensafely/research-template) to start your own QOF project and add it to the wiki list of repos using this code.

-2. Copy all register specific and shared files into your study.
-For example to use the Asthma register in your study you would need to add:
+2. Copy all asthma register specific

      - Asthma specific files: